longg99/Snake-game-JS/README.md

 ### Introduction

 This is a classic, simple snake game written in pure JS (and a little bit of JQuery).
-It has the abilities to customize the theme, the game speed, and the lives of the snake.
+It has the ability to customize the theme, the game speed, and the lives of the snake.
 I know this game is not a big deal to make, but it helped me to get back into JS, HTML and CSS coding and improved my thinking skills.

 ### To play

 Use the arrow key to move.
 When eating the food, the snake will be longer.
-One live is lost when the snake collides with the walls.
+One life is lost when the snake collides with the walls or itself.
 The game is over when the snake has no lives left.

 ### Upcoming feature